 What’s usually called “method and wisdom” is defined in terms of the six far-reaching attitudes or perfections.
-So, the sixth of these, discriminating awareness, is obviously the discriminating awareness or wisdom side and the other five are the method side.
-Those five are far-reaching generosity, ethical discipline, patience, joyous perseverance, and mental constancy or concentration.
+The sixth of these, discriminating awareness, is obviously the discriminating awareness or wisdom side, and the other five are the method side.
+Those five are far-reaching generosity, ethical self-discipline, patience, perseverance and mental stability or concentration.

 (46) It is by the power of having meditated on the methods that, through meditating thoroughly on something with discriminating awareness, someone with a (bodhichitta) nature can quickly attain enlightenment.
-It does not come about by having meditated on the lack of inherent identity alone.
+It does not come about by having meditated on the lack of (self-establshed) identities alone.

-For our meditation on discriminating awareness to be able to cut through our unawareness and its legacies and its habits and so on, it needs to have a strong amount of positive force behind it.
-So we need a great deal of patience, we need a great deal of discipline, we need a great deal of perseverance, and obviously concentration, and so on, and generosity that we’re going to use this understanding to help others, give it to others.
+For our meditation on discriminating awareness to cut through our unawareness, its legacies, habits and so on, it needs to have a strong amount of positive force behind it.
+We need a great deal of patience, discipline, perseverance, obviously concentration and generosity, and we’re going to use this understanding to help others, give it to others.

-If we have all of that, a strong positive force from that, then by “meditating on discriminating awareness,” that discriminating awareness will cut through the unawareness and habits.
-Then, if we have this “bodhichitta nature,” this Buddha-nature to achieve enlightenment, then we can “quickly attain enlightenment,” in other words, if we have this bodhichitta motivation.
-Just “meditating on the lack of inherent identity” by itself is not going to be sufficient, is not going to bring us enlightenment.
+If we have all of that, a strong positive force from that, then by “meditating thoroughly on something with discriminating awareness,” it will cut through the unawareness and habits.
+Then, if we have this “bodhichitta nature,” this Buddha-nature to achieve enlightenment, we can “quickly attain enlightenment,” in other words, if we have this bodhichitta motivation.
+Just “meditating on the lack of (self-establishing) identities” by itself is not going to be sufficient, is not going to bring us enlightenment.

-When we talk about inherent identity, this means that there is something inside an object – that’s what “inherent” means, that it’s inside the object – that by its own power makes the object what it is, gives it its identity.
-An example that I often use is: if we are driving a car or riding a bicycle and there’s somebody in a car on the road trying to pass us and beeping the horn very wildly and so on, then it seems to us, it appears to us that “this person is an idiot,” that there’s something wrong with this person inherently, on the side of the person, that makes them into an idiot.
+When we talk about a self-established identity, often called an “inherent identity,” this refers to there being something inside an object – self-established inside the object – that by its own power makes the object what it is, gives it its identity.
+An example that I often use is: if we are driving a car or riding a bicycle and there’s somebody in a car on the road trying to pass us and beeping the horn very wildly and so on, then it seems to us that “this person is an idiot,” that there’s something wrong with this person, there is a self-establishing nature on the side of the person that, by its own power alone, makes them into an idiot.

-It doesn’t appear to us at all that being an idiot arises dependently on the concept of “an idiot” and the situation that we’re in and all these sort of things.
-It seems that inherently there’s something wrong with this person; they really are an idiot, truly.
-So, that’s what we mean by inherent identity and that’s an impossible way of existing.
-Nothing exists as what it is by the power of something inside it making it what it is, independent of anything else.
+It doesn’t appear to us at all that being an idiot arises dependently on the concept of “an idiot,” the situation that we’re in, and all these sorts of things.
+It seems that there’s something wrong with this person, established inside them; they really are an idiot.
+That’s what we mean by a self-established identity, and that’s an impossible way of existing.
+Nothing exists as what it is by the power of something self-established inside it, making it what it is, independent of anything else.

-Even if we look at it on a very basic level, the person in the car there is made of atoms, the atoms are made of little particles and energy – what’s inside there that’s making this person an idiot?
+Even if we look at it on a very basic level, the person in the car is made of atoms, and the atoms are made of little particles and energy.
+What’s inside there that’s making this person an idiot?
 Nothing.
 That absence of impossible ways of existing, that’s what voidness means.
-Voidness means there’s no such thing as this, completely absent, there never was this type of an impossible existence.
+Voidness means there’s no such thing as this, it’s completely absent, and there never was this type of an impossible existence.

-(47) Awareness of the voidness of inherent existence that has come to realize that the aggregates, cognitive sources, and cognitive stimulators lack (inherently existing) arising has been fully explained as discriminating awareness.
+(47) Awareness of the voidness of self-establishing natures that has come to realize that the aggregates, constituent components, and cognitive stimulators lack (a self-established) arising has been fully explained as discriminating awareness.

-Now, we have to go a little bit quickly because we don’t have so much time, so I can’t explain absolutely everything here, but “aggregates, cognitive sources, and cognitive stimulators” are referring basically to everything that we experience in terms of body, mind, emotions, various sights, sounds that we hear, and so on.
+Now, we have to go a little bit quickly because we don’t have so much time, so I can’t explain absolutely everything here; “aggregates, constituent components, and cognitive stimulators” are referring to everything that we experience in terms of body, mind, emotions, various sights, sounds that we hear, and so on.

-When we speak about voidness, “voidness of inherent existence,” that there’s no such thing as these impossible ways of existing, then we’re talking about the inherent existence of everything that we experience.
-Like for example, we were talking about this idiot in the car next to us.
-Now, that’s an impossible way of existing, that this person inherently exists as an idiot, an inherently existent idiot.
-Let’s use an image here: it’s an idiot, somebody, with a solid line around them like out of a child’s coloring book, that “there they are,” a solidly existent, inherently existent idiot.
+When we speak about voidness, “voidness of self-establishing natures,” that there’s no such thing as these impossible ways of establishing the existence of something, then we’re talking about the lack of self-established existence of everything that we experience.
+For example, we were talking about this idiot in the car next to us.
+Now, that’s an impossible way of existing that this person truly exists as an idiot, a self-established idiot.
+Let’s use an image here: it’s the image of an idiot, somebody with a solid line around them, like out of a child’s coloring book, that isolates them from everything else and, so, there they are, a solidly existent, self-established idiot.

-There’s no such thing, so obviously such an idiot couldn’t arise, you can’t have the birth of an inherently existent idiot, because there is no such thing as an inherently existent idiot.
+There’s no such thing, so obviously such an idiot couldn’t arise; we can’t have the birth of a self-established idiot, because there is no such thing as a self-established idiot.
 How could somebody like in a coloring book be born?
 Nobody exists that way.
-That total absence, which is what we mean by voidness – the discriminating awareness of that voidness is what we’re talking about here as far-reaching discriminating awareness.
+That total absence, which is what we mean by voidness; and the discriminating awareness of that voidness is what we’re talking about here as far-reaching discriminating awareness.

-(48) If things inherently existed (at the time of their causes), it would be illogical for them to have to arise.
-Further, if they (inherently) did not exist at all (they could not be made to arise), like a flower out of space.
-Moreover, because there would be the absurd conclusions of both these faults, things do not come about from being both (inherently existent and nonexistent at the time of their causes) either.
+(48) If (things had self-established) existence, it would be illogical for them to have to arise.
+Further, if (they were self-established as) non-existent (at the time of their cause, they could not be made to arise), like a flower out of space.
+Moreover, because there would be the absurd conclusions of both these faults, things do not come about from having both (self-established existence and non-existence) either.